 The more you think of it, the more you realize how mind-bogglingly structured music is.

 From the way we make complex chords by stacking thirds on one another, to the way we think certain intervals sound “good” when played as tensions over chords, the Harmonic Series has played a huge role in the way all of this evolved.

 Obviously, the Harmonic Series has a huge part to play in not only the Chords and Scales of Jazz, but also in the voicing and voice leading of Jazz Pianists, Guitarists, and Horn Arrangers.

 Again, the answer lies in the Harmonic Series.
-In previous chapter we looked at adding tensions to chords; this time however, we will be looking for tones we can leave out of chords without losing the sonic nature and feel of that chord.
+In the previous chapter we looked at adding tensions to chords; this time, however, we will be looking for tones we can leave out of chords without losing the sonic nature and feel of that chord.

 When a note is sounded, the overtones of the harmonic series appear in the analysis (through a device called a “spectrum analyzer”) of that note, in order of most prominent to least prominent.
 For example, when we play a C, the most prominent overtones are the first four in the series: the fundamental root-note the octave above, the fifth above that, and the second octave.
 What that means is that those are the loudest sounding harmonics in the series, the ones that have the most energy.